Does Hyperuricemia Actually Cause Gout?

 They can even have needle-like crystals lodge in their joints for years without causing any problems.
 What happens next is either they re-dissolve in body fluids and re-enter circulation or causes that person’s first gout attack and the development of this disease.

 In mammals, purines are altered into intermediate uric acid which are removed by the breakdown in the liver and excreted from the kidneys.
 Then they are metabolized by the enzyme uricase into a compound called allantoin which is a soluble compound that can move very easily through the bloodstream and filtered out by the kidneys.
 The problem lies in us humans since we lack this uricase enzyme and we only break down purines into uric acid.
-There is a team of researchers that believe a future gout cure lies in this enzyme and was featured in the news this past week.
+There is a team of researchers that believe a future gout cure may lie in this enzyme and was featured in the news this past week.

 The danger for the gout sufferer is that even during the periods in between gout attacks let’s say, where you don’t have any symptoms or feel any pain, your body is exposed to what they call periods of low-grade, chronic inflammation.
 What that says dear gout sufferer, is that you should take extra precautionary care of yourself.
 What that means is you definitely need to watch what you eat, although a purine-rich diet is a common but actually a minor cause of hyperuricemia, particularly red meat; watch your weight, don’t smoke, avoid alcohol, limit your sugar intake and exercise.

 Speaking of sugar, in a study it was concluded that consuming four or more sugar-sweetened soft drinks per day gave an odds ratio of 1.82 to develop hyperuricemia.
-Genetics also plays a role in regards to your chances of developing hyperuricemia since those who had a hereditary predisposition toward hyperuricemia and of course gout.
+Genetics may also play a role in regards to your chances of developing hyperuricemia since those who had a hereditary predisposition toward hyperuricemia and of course gout.
 Watch that fructose!
 Finally, make sure to take regular blood tests and monitor your uric acid levels regularly.

 Posted by Spiro Koulouris